 Individuals who would like to support Goalball UK competitions by becoming a referee.

-Candidates must be aged 16 or over at the start date of the practical course.
+Candidates must be aged 16 or over at the start date of the practical course and be based in the United Kingdom.

 Unfortunately, the course is not suitable for people with a visual impairment.
 However, people with a visual impairment can still play an active role at competitions on the official’s table so please contact Goalball UK for more information.